benchmark-urbanism/cityseer-api/docs/util/graphs.md

 cityseer.util.graphs
 ====================

-A collection of convenience functions for the preparation and conversion of [`NetworkX`](https://networkx.github.io/) graphs.
-Note that `cityseer`'s network data structures can be created and manipulated directly, where so desired.
+A collection of convenience functions for the preparation and conversion of [`NetworkX`](https://networkx.github.io/) graphs to and from `cityseer` data structures.
+Note that the `cityseer` network data structures can be created and manipulated directly, if so desired.

 nX\_simple\_geoms